 As a consultant in the health and benefits space, I racked up—and slowly answered—hundreds of emails from vendors explaining why their point solution was the one my clients needed, whether it be for family planning, musculoskeletal conditions, telemedicine, mental health, etc. In addition to keeping track of these vendors, I had a goal of helping my clients and their employees navigate a healthcare system so complicated that 88% of U.S. adults can’t make sense of it.

 I'd spend hours trying to decipher which solutions could actually move the needle for my clients and their employees versus which were just hype.
-Over time, I began hearing more and more about care navigation, and I wondered: What was it, the latest healthcare buzzword, or a benefit that would finally disrupt the ecosystem as we knew it?
+Over time, I began hearing more and more about clinical navigation, and I wondered: What was it, the latest healthcare buzzword, or a benefit that would finally disrupt the ecosystem as we knew it?

 How underused point solutions cause trouble.